The Grateful Allman Brothers

 Love Valley Rock Festival…1970

 A man named Andy Barker always wanted to live in a western town.
-When he was 29 years old he bought some land in 1954 and moved his family there.
-The land was in Iredell County and he he built the town and it was chartered in 1963.
-It has a saloon, hitching posts, a small church and more.
+At the age of 29, he purchased some land in 1954 and relocated his family there.
+The land was in Iredell County, and he built the town, which was chartered in 1963.
+It has a saloon, hitching posts, a small church, and more.
 No cars are allowed in town…you can walk or ride a horse through.

 Love Valley: The Town Where Cars Aren't Allowed, Only HorsesLove Valley, NC - Town With No Cars, Only Horses

-In 1969 Andy’s daughter Tonda wanted to go to Woodstock but he thought she was too young.
-So he asked her and her 16 year old brother Jet Barker to organize a festive concert in Love Valley.
-While in college she had worked with an entertainment coordinator at college and knew the ropes.
-She managed to secure the Allman Brothers Band who at the time were known in the south but that is about it.
+In 1969, Andy’s daughter Tonda wanted to go to Woodstock, but he thought she was too young.
+So he asked her and her 16-year-old brother, Jet Barker, to organize a festive concert in Love Valley.
+While in college, she had worked with an entertainment coordinator at the college and knew the ropes.
+She managed to secure the Allman Brothers Band, who at the time were known in the south but that is about it.
 They also got some more local bands to fill it out…it was a large bill.
-It took place Thursday July 16-18, 1970.
+It took place on Thursday, July 16-18, 1970.

 One interesting thing that happened was that the Hell’s Angels and Outlaws showed up to do battle with each other.
-According to witnesses Andy Barker stopped them and confiscated a chain and ax from each and told them there would be no trouble here.
-They seemed to respect this man because after that the gangs dispersed and some camped out with no reported trouble.
-The festival went off without any major hitch.
+According to witnesses, Andy Barker stopped them and confiscated a chain and ax from each and told them there would be no trouble here.
+They seemed to respect this man because after that, the gangs dispersed, and some camped out with no reported trouble.
+The festival went off without any major hitches.

 Tonda: “It was perfect, it was like a dream.
 We had worked so hard and we could finally just sit down and enjoy it.”